-Annuity Starting Date: the first day of the calendar month immediately following the date when you have fulfilled all the conditions for entitlement to benefits, including the filing of a completed Application for Benefits.
-The Annuity Starting Date will not be later than the applicable Required Beginning Date.

-Benefit Accrual Rate: the rate used to calculate your benefit for each Year of Credited Service you accrue.
-See page 20 for more information.

-Break in Service: an interruption which occurs if you fail to be credited with at least 501 Hours of Service in any Plan Year.
-(See Permanent Break in Service on page 48.)

-Collective Bargaining Agreement: an agreement between the Union and your Employer, the terms of which require your Employer to remit contributions to the Plan on your behalf.

-Contributing Employer or Employer: an Employer which is a party to a Collective Bargaining Agreement that requires the Employer to pay contributions to the Plan.

-Contribution Rate or Hourly Contribution Rate: the amount your Employer is required to contribute to the Fund for each hour you work in Covered Employment.
-Effective August 1, 2008, the Benefit Accrual Rate is determined based on your Employer's Contribution Rate.

-Covered Employment: employment with a Contributing Employer(s) in categories of work for which contributions are required to be made to the Fund.

-Domestic Partner: an individual with regard to whom you both provide affidavits attesting to your relationship and proof of financial interdependence which are satisfactory to the Board of Trustees.
-An individual will not qualify as your Domestic Partner if, as of the earlier of your date of death or Annuity Starting Date, you or your Domestic Partner is or, during the 12 months preceding such date, was married to anyone else, you and your Domestic Partner are related by blood in a manner that would bar marriage were you an opposite-sex couple, or your Domestic Partner is under 19 years of age.
+- Annuity Starting Date: the first day of the calendar month immediately following the date on which you have fulfilled all the conditions for entitlement to benefits, including the filing of a completed application for benefits.
+The Annuity Starting Date will not be later than the applicable required beginning date. - Benefit Accrual Rate: the rate used to calculate your benefit for each year of Credited Service you accrue.
+See page 20 for more information. - Break in Service: an interruption that occurs if you fail to be credited with at least 501 Hours of Service in any Plan Year.
+(See Permanent Break in Service on page 16.) - Collective Bargaining Agreement: an agreement between the Union and your Employer, the terms of which require your Employer to remit contributions to the Plan on your behalf. - Contributing Employer or Employer: an employer that is a party to a Collective Bargaining Agreement that requires the Employer to pay contributions to the Plan. - Contribution Rate or Hourly Contribution Rate: the amount your Employer is required to contribute to the Fund for each hour you work in Covered Employment.
+Effective August 1, 2008, the Benefit Accrual Rate is determined based on your Employer's Contribution Rate. - Covered Employment: employment with a Contributing Employer(s) in categories of work for which contributions are required to be made to the Fund. - Domestic Partner: a person with whom the Participant has entered into a civil union that is not recognized as a legal marriage by the state in which they reside or the Participant and Domestic Partner provide affidavits attesting to their relationship and proof of financial interdependence satisfactory to the Board of Trustees.
+An individual shall not qualify as your Domestic Partner if, as of the earlier of your date of death or Annuity Starting Date, you or your Domestic Partner is or, during the 12 months preceding such date, was married to anyone else, you and your Domestic Partner are related by blood in a manner that would bar marriage were you an opposite-sex couple, or your Domestic Partner is under 19 years of age.

-Early Retirement Benefit or Early Retirement Pension: one of two types of pensions available under the Plan.
-See pages 21-22 for more information.

-Early Retirement Date: the date on which you may retire prior to your Normal Retirement Date.
-See pages 21-22 for more information.

-Employee: a person who is employed by a Contributing Employer and on whose behalf the Contributing Employer is obligated to contribute to the Plan.

-ERISA: the Employee Retirement Income Security Act of 1974, as amended from time-to-time.
+- Early Retirement Benefit or Early Retirement Pension: one of two types of pensions available under the Plan.
+See pages 21-23 for more information. - Early Retirement Date: the date on which you may retire prior to your Normal Retirement Date.
+See pages 21-22 for more information. - Employee: a person who is employed by a Contributing Employer and on whose behalf the Contributing Employer is obligated to contribute to the Plan. - ERISA: the Employee Retirement Income Security Act of 1974, as amended from time-to-time.